crosslandwa/wac.scheduling/README.md

 - add tests/define behaviour around load() method of Sequence when its playing (probably can't load if playing...)
   - what about a merge events from another sequence functionality?
 - test toJSON/load for unlooped sequence
-- Change sequence length whilst running (no in app need yet, but would be good for completeness)
 - consider the storing the whens in the sequence events as a fraction of loop length rather than absolute ms time...
   - serialized version would be decoupled from BPM (i.e. could load sequence at a different BPM)
   - don't want to have to calculate ms every time event scheduled